5 Tips for Managing Early-Season Plant Stress

 High-yielding seed genetics and trait packages tend to require more intensive management to maximize their yield potential.
 You can help mitigate risk by balancing reliable, consistent performers and top-yielding genetics when making seed choices.

-Iowa State University reports that corn may take three weeks to emerge when soil temperatures average 50 to 55 degrees Fahrenheit at the time of planting, compared to 10- to 12-day emergence when soils average 60 degrees Fahrenheit.
-Plants that emerge quickly are less susceptible to early-season root and fungal diseases and insect damage and are more likely to have even stands across rows.
+Iowa State University reports corn may take three weeks to emerge when soil temperatures average 50 to 55 degrees Fahrenheit at the time of planting, compared to 10- to 12-day emergence when soils average 60 degrees Fahrenheit.
+Plants that emerge quickly are less susceptible to early-season root and fungal diseases and insect damage, and they are more likely to have even stands across rows.

 Due to earlier planting dates, we continue to see an increase in disease pressure from Pythium, Rhizoctonia, Fusarium and Phytophthora, which can be detrimental to the plant’s health and yield potential.
 A quality seed treatment can help mitigate these early-season stresses.